bonattt/BillVersusTheCity/src/Bill versus The City/Design/planning/Milestone10.md

         - this combined with previous subtask will allow a nav-mesh character to walk to a destination while a manual character takes several steps to walk a path simultaneously.
-    [ ] FIX: manual character is running, instead of walking
+    [ ] FIX: manual character is running, instead of walking [ ] REFACTOR: remove copypasta between Choreography and SequentialChoreographyStep.
+Choreography should just be implemented to dynamically use it's own SequentialChoreographyStep, instead of re-implementing functionality.

     [ ] Choreography can flow into a dialogue
     [ ] Dialogue can flow into a Choreography